 They paid a hefty sum for environmental consultants to comb the 65-acre area with traps and nets.
 They even had snorkelers on hand and used electrical currents to try to bring the fish to the surface.

 As it turns out, the one piranha was a fluke.
 They didn’t find any others and determined that it was likely someone’s pet dumped in the lake.
 It just so happened that it was dumped at a time when the water was warm enough for the piranha to survive.

-There hasn’t been any more sightings of piranhas since that fateful day, luckily for the city.
+There haven’t been any more sightings of piranhas since that fateful day, luckily for the city.
 One lone piranha lost them thousands in admission revenue and programming dollars.

-Yet the urban legend remains, lifeguards and staff on-site regularly field questions about piranhas in the lake, even almost 20 years later.
+Yet the urban legend remains, lifeguards and staff on-site regularly field questions about piranhas in the lake, even over 20 years later.